Allion Labs / Sean Huang

 Summary

-As shown in Figure 5, each Mesh AP has different performances at each test case.
-These tests are designed mainly based on user experiences.
-However, during the development of wireless products, there are still other factors that will affect their wireless performance.
-As an experienced testing company, Allion can assist you to develop more competitive wireless product of the market.
+As shown in Figure 5, each Mesh AP performed differently in each test case, which are based primarily on user experience.
+Still, during the development of wireless products, there are other factors that affect wireless performance.
+As an experienced testing company, Allion can assist you in developing a wireless product more competitive than those in the market.